Mini Facelift in Newcastle & Sydney by Dr Turner

 No matter how young you feel, you’ll eventually start showing cosmetic signs of aging that make you look older than you want to.
 Wrinkles, fine lines, sagging skin, and jowls that fade out your jaw and neckline are just some of the facial features that might start annoying you as you age.
 So, how can you make your face and neck look younger?

-We offer several anti-aging procedures at Dr Turner Plastic Surgery to help you get rid of wrinkles and droopy skin folds and look much younger.
+We offer several anti-aging procedures at Skin Atelier by Dr Turner to help you get rid of wrinkles and droopy skin folds and look much younger.
 Dermal fillers and injectables are excellent for simple short-term enhancements, however, for those who want more dramatic and long-lasting results, facelift surgery is the procedure of choice.
 Mini-facelifts are a less extensive alternative to traditional lifts, and they’re perfect for women and men who have mild signs of aging like wrinkles, jowls, and some skin drooping.

 What is a mini-facelift?